 There are two types of consignment:

-When goods are sent from one country to another for the purpose of sale, the consignment is called outward consignment.
+When goods are sent from one country to another for sale, the consignment is called outward consignment.

-When the goods are sold domestically for the purpose of sale then it is called inward consignment.
+When the goods are sold domestically for sale then it is called inward consignment.

 Importance of Consignment

-Consignment helps the manufacturers and the producers to bring economies of large-scale production with the increased sale.
-It generates high sales which result in production on a large-scale and this leads to economies of scale as large-scale production results in a fall in cost per unit.
+Consignment helps the manufacturers and the producers to bring economies of large-scale production with increased sales.
+It generates high sales which result in production on a large scale and this leads to economies of scale as large-scale production results in a fall in cost per unit.

 It is more beneficial for the manufacturers who have many units at different locations in their domestic country or other countries.
 As in such situations, the local agents have more knowledge of the markets at those places than the manufacturers.
 So, he generates more profitable sales by approaching local customers.

 Due to long-distance, if a prospective buyer is not easily approachable by a producer then the agent plays an important role to establish contacts with them regularly and ensure delivery of goods on time.

 Consignor sends the goods to the consignee or agent for sale at a profit.

 The consignor is the principal whereas the consignee acts as an agent.